 Naming Enantiomers: R and S Configuration

 Since we've established the presence of a chiral center, we can further refine our understanding by determining the absolute configuration of the stereocenter.
-The Cahn-Ingold-Prelog (CIP) priority rules are used to assign R (rectus, Latin for right) or S (sinister, Latin for left) configurations to chiral centers.
+In practice, the Cahn-Ingold-Prelog (CIP) priority rules are used to assign R (rectus, Latin for right) or S (sinister, Latin for left) configurations to chiral centers.
 The CIP rules prioritize substituents based on atomic number: higher atomic number takes precedence.

 Let's assign priorities to the four substituents on carbon 2: